LutziGoz/LutziTube/README.md

 ### 5. open The LutziTube Repository (Currenty Page).

-### 6. download Lutz Tube-Radio GUI - a lot of Janners Playinning 24/7 of Music via YouTube.
+### 6. download LutziTube-Radio GUI - a lot of Janners Playinning 24/7 of Music via YouTube.